stevenrobertson/sd-docs/report/flame_algorithm.md

 **Parametric Variations:** TODO - Write a sentence about what it is.

 For a visual supplement as well as an extensive collection of many catalogued variations please refer to the Appendeix of the original Flame Algorithm Paper.
+[CITE]

 3. **Post Transformation**